MESH-Research/knowledge-commons-works/README.md

 # Knowledge Commons Repository

-The Knowledge Commons Repository is a collaborative tool for storing and sharing academic research.
-It is part of the Knowledge Commons and is built using InvenioRDM.
+Knowledge Commons Works is a collaborative tool for storing and sharing academic research.
+It is part of Knowledge Commons and is built on an instance of the InvenioRDM repository system.

 ## Copyright

-Copyright 2023 MESH Research.
+Copyright 2023-24 Mesh Research.
 Released under the MIT license.
 (See the included LICENSE.txt file.)

 ## Installation for Development

+### Quickstart

-These instructions allow you to run the Knowledge Commons Repository for local development.
-The app source files are copied onto your system, and the Invenio python modules and required Node.js packages are installed locally.
-The other services used by the application are run from docker containers.
+These instructions allow you to run Knowledge Commons Works for local development.
+The app source files are copied onto your system, but the Flask application and other services (database, search, etc.) are run in Docker containers.
+The application is served to your browser by an nginx web server running in a separate container.

-First you will need to have the correct versions of Docker (20.10.10+ with Docker Compose 1.17.0+), Python (3.9.16 with pipenv), and Node.js (16.19.1 with npm and nvm) installed on your system.
+First you will need to have the correct versions of Docker (20.10.10+ with Docker Compose 1.17.0+) and Python (3.9.16 with pipenv).

-From there installation involves these steps and commands:
+From there installation involves these steps and commands.
+These are further explained below, but here is a quick reference:

+1. Clone the git repositories
+    1. From your command line, navigate to the parent folder where you want the cloned repository code to live
-1. `git clone git@github.com:MESH-Research/knowledge-commons-repository.git`
+    2. Clone the kcworks repository with `git clone git@github.com:MESH-Research/kcworks.git`
+    3. From the same parent directory, clone the following additional repositories:
+        - `git@github.com:MESH-Research/invenio-record-importer.git`
+        - `git@github.com:MESH-Research/invenio-communities:/opt/invenio/invenio-communities.git`
+        - `git@github.com:MESH-Research/invenio-groups:/opt/invenio/invenio-groups.git`
+        - `git@github.com:MESH-Research/invenio-modular-deposit-form:/opt/invenio/invenio-modular-deposit-form.git`
+        - `git@github.com:MESH-Research/invenio-modular-detail-page:/opt/invenio/invenio-modular-detail-page.git`
+        - `git@github.com:MESH-Research/invenio-rdm-records:/opt/invenio/invenio-rdm-records.git`
+        - `git@github.com:MESH-Research/invenio-records-resources:/opt/invenio/invenio-records-resources.git`
+        - `git@github.com:MESH-Research/invenio-remote-api-provisioner:/opt/invenio/invenio-remote-api-provisioner.git`
+        - `git@github.com:MESH-Research/invenio-remote-user-data:/opt/invenio/invenio-remote-user-data.git`
+2. Create your configuration files
-2. `cd knowledge-commons-repository`
+    - `cd knowledge-commons-repository`
-3. create and configure the .env file in this folder
+    - Create and configure the `.env` file in this folder
-4. `pip install invenio-cli` (optional?)
-5. `invenio-cli install` (optional?)
-6. start docker if it's not already running
+    - Create the `.invenio.private` file with the following contents:
+        ```shell
+        [cli]
+        services_setup = True
+        instance_path = /opt/invenio/var/instance
+        ```
+3. Start the docker-compose project
-6. `docker-compose up -d`
+    - `docker-compose --file docker-compose.dev.yml up -d`
-7. `invenio-cli containers start --setup` (`invenio-cli services setup` for local dev install)
+4. Initialize the database and other services
-    - or `docker exec -it knowledge-commons-repository-web-ui-1 bash` and then the following commands
+    - enter the `web-ui` container by running `docker exec -it knowledge-commons-repository-web-ui-1 bash`
+    - run the following commands in sequence:
         - `invenio db init create`
-        - `invenio files location create --default default-location ${INVENIO_INSTANCE_PATH}/data`
+        - `invenio files location create --default default-location /opt/invenio/var/instance/data`
         - `invenio roles create admin`
         - `invenio access allow superuser-access role admin`
         - `invenio index init`